Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 SCLC accounts for approximately 15% of bronchogenic carcinomas.

-At the time of diagnosis, approximately 30% of patients with SCLC will have tumors confined to the hemithorax of origin, the mediastinum, or the supraclavicular lymph nodes.
-These patients are designated as having limited-stage disease (LD).[
+At the time of diagnosis, approximately 30% of patients with SCLC have tumors confined to the hemithorax of origin, mediastinum, or supraclavicular lymph nodes.
+These patients have limited-stage disease (LD).[

 Incidence and Mortality